 My mother eventually settled in a very small cottage in the grounds of a nursing home where she had more people looking after her than ever.
-She had wonderful carers and she constantly gave them grief.
+She had wonderful carers, Maybeth hung in there the longest, and she constantly gave everybody grief.
 She was irritable and forgetful; perhaps her irritability bounced off her forgetfulness?
 It should have taken the onus off me, having these wonderful women living in her cottage to literally do everything for her 24/7, to leave me to get on with my own life and my job in Jersey.
 But it didn’t.
 Two and a half years of coping with the fallout from my mother’s stroke, I still couldn’t switch off.

 I totally understand how painful it is to give up your last threads of independence.
 There is nothing dignified about growing older and having to cope with an illness on top of everything else is the final insult.

-Following a series of falls, which my mum was very insistent that I should not find out about, I was eventually told she had been admitted into the nursing home at the beginning of December 2015.
-After she was admitted, her general health rapidly deteriorated and she died shortly afterwards.
-I am glad to say that I was with her, despite her misguided belief that I had been responsible for getting her admitted and never really forgave me for it.
+Following a series of falls, which my mum was very insistent that I should never find out about, I was eventually told she had been admitted into the nursing home at the beginning of December 2015.
+After she was admitted, her general health deteriorated rapidly and she died shortly afterwards.
+I am glad to say that I was with her, despite her misguided belief that I had been responsible for getting her admitted into the nursing home and never really forgave me for it.

 So my determined and resilient mother survived almost 3 years after her stroke.
 3 years of struggling to get her life back to some sort of normality, which she must have realised was never going to happen.
-All the things that we do every day and take for granted, she found so difficult to cope with.
-I now I wrestle with feelings of guilt…
+All the things that we do every day and take for granted, she found so difficult to cope with and I still wrestle with feelings of guilt…

 - that I didn’t spend more time with her

 - that I found it impossible to deal with her angry outbursts

 - that I got irritated at the amount of time she took her shuffling from a to b and frustrated because of her struggles getting in an out of the car